ehgoodenough/zeus/README.md

 ### To Do ###

-- Push some of the experiment code into container code.
 - Use urlhashes to toggle devtools.
+- Figure out how to render crisp fonts.
+- Refactor all 320/180 into WIDTH/HEIGHT.